zphixon/stones/README.md

 causing a 0 to be pushed on to the stack, then be multiplied by the 21 that is already there.

+When a heavier stone collides with a lighter stone, the lighter stone moves first, causing its action to occur, then the heavier stone moves, causing its action to occur.